-You’ve been running the show all our life.
+NP: You’ve been running the show all our life.
 You think work and discipline are king.
-Well, I have some information for you.
 Rest and relaxation are also important.
-Eight hours of quality sleep are vital.
-So is play and recreation and exercise.
+Eight hours of quality sleep are vital and so is play, recreation and exercise.
 Afternoon meditations help my body feel much better.

 If we don’t feel rested, it’s hard to experience high quality of life.

 Your driven work ethic has caused physical pain, injuries and chronic muscle pain.
 You don’t think we have time to stretch and exercise and that creates more distress in our body.
 That’s not OK any more.
 Health and vitality are essential.
 You don’t get to rule our inner family any more.
-We insist that you listen to the rest of us.
-Stop being a bully.
+I want you to listen to me and to the rest of us in our inner family.
+You are being a bully.
 You’re hurting us.
+Do you know that?

-Critical Parent: Wow, I’ve never heard you speak so strongly.
+Critical Parent (CP): Wow, I’ve never heard you speak so strongly.
 I’m shocked.
 You’ve got my attention.
 I’m willing to listen.

 Nurturing Parent and Adult: Good!
 Thank you for listening.
 First of all, we need to create balance in our life.
-Do you agree to make health a top priority instead of work, work, work.
-Go, go, go.
-Busy, busy, busy?
+Would you be willing to agree to make health a top priority instead of work, work, work?
 Are you willing to listen to all our needs and make wiser decisions?